How to improve productivity with time batching

 - John Media wrote in his book Brain Rules that switching between various tasks can make projects take up to 50% longer to complete.
 Instead, it’s best to focus on a single batch of similar tasks.

 - Several studies show that it takes at least 15 minutes (or 23, on average) to refocus your attention on a task after a distraction or switch to a different task.
-This again makes the case for time batching.

 Should you use time batching?

-Time batching isn’t for everyone.
-However, some find it helpful and swear by the practice.
+Many people find it helpful and swear by the practice.

 “We love blocking our calendars for time batching,” said Ronny Sage of ShoppingGives.com.
 “We actually run our marketing team on sprints similar to our dev team.
 This enables us to be agile in prioritization and to group similar tasks by focus, and it also helps drive transparency and autonomy for the whole team.”